 There may be rare situations in which you want to explore this option with your client if your client meets the commitment criteria.
-See Texas Health and Safety Code Ann. § 574.034(h).
+See Texas Health & Safety Code § 574.034.
 For example, you may be able to broker a deal by which the prosecutor agrees to dismiss your client's case conditioned on your client's mental health commitment.